Maximum latent heat of neutron star matter independently of General Relativity: Equations of state for neutron stars valid for both General Relativity and modified gravity

+Low $0.05 \leq n \leq 2 n_{\rm sat}$ densities are reasonably taken care of by ChPT predictions.
+We have exhaustively explored the systematics due to the various groups trying different many body techniques, momentum-cutoffs for Feynman diagrams and orders in perturbation theory.
+Shown here are the $N^3LO$ bands of~\cite{Drischler:2016djf,Drischler:2020yad} up to $n_m=1.3 n_{\rm sat}$ (checks have been conducted employing $n_m=2.0 n_{\rm sat}$ to explore the systematics, and barely any difference on $L|_n$ was found, although the energy density $\varepsilon$, at which the maximum transition occurs, shifts to higher values).
+The highest densities, at baryon chemical potential $\mu\geq 2.6\ GeV$ and above (this corresponds to an energy density of about 15 GeV/fm$^3$), can be studied with pQCD~\cite{Kurkela:2009gj}.
+Such high densities are probably not reachable in neutron stars within GR, but nonetheless provide a powerful constraint to whatever shape the actual physical hadron EoS takes.

-The big unknown is the EoS for intermediate $\varepsilon$, extending to a maximum $P=4600$ MeV/fm$^3$ or about $\varepsilon_E=15$ GeV/fm$^3$ (where pQCD is naturally assumed to hold).
-This region is encased in the figure by a soft-gray dotted line (occupying most of it in the log-scale employed).
-It is obtained by enforcing that the derivative of the EoS curves satisfy $0\leq P'(\varepsilon):= c^2_s \leq 1=c^2$ (that is, respecting monotony and causality).
-Thus, the speed of sound along the dotted boundary is either 0 or 1.
+The big unknown is the EoS for intermediate $\varepsilon$, extending to a maximum $P=4680$ MeV/fm$^3$ or about $\varepsilon_E=15$ GeV/fm$^3$ (where pQCD is naturally assumed to hold).
+Unlike in earlier works, this region depends on the precise QCD matching-point pressure, whether at the top or at the bottom of the allowed interval~\cite{Lope-Oter:2021uft} (we depict these two extremes with different tonalities in the figure).
+They have been obtained by enforcing that the derivative of the EoS curves satisfy $0\leq P'(\varepsilon):= c^2_s \leq 1=c^2$ (that is, respecting monotony and causality).
+Changes respect to earlier works are due to new integral constraints from causality in the $(n,\mu)$ plane have been brought to bear~\cite{Komoltsev:2021jzg}.
+These make a planar representation difficult, since those constraints depend on the chemical potential at the pQCD matching point and are laborious to bring to the $(\varepsilon,P)$ plane shown here and natural for the stress-momentum tensor $T^{\mu\nu}$.
+But broadly speaking, and refering to the bottom plot of Fig.~\ref{fig:band}, either the gray band (for EoS entering pQCD at the highest point in the upper right corner) or the tile-red band (for those entering at the lowest point, red online) can contain the (unknown) physical EoS.

 We sample the contained region with a 500$^2$ grid.
-Any $P(\varepsilon)$ in this region is matched to ChPT at a number density $n_m$, with random slope $P'=c^2_{s,m} \in (0,1)$ (given in the figure legends).
-At each successive grid point, another random-slope step within those limits is taken.
+Any $P(\varepsilon)$ in this region is matched to ChPT at a number density $n_m$, with slope $P'=c^2_{s,m} \in (0,1)$ (given in the figure legends).
+At each successive grid point, a random-slope step within those limits is taken.

 Additionally to the different ChPT matching point, the few curves selected for the top and bottom plots of figure~\ref{fig:EoS} can be qualitatively distinguished.
 Those in the top plot have smoothly increasing slope $P'$ up to $c^2=1$, then flatten at $P'=0$ as if a first order phase transition took place.
 Typically, maximum latent heats will be found among this class.
-Those in the bottom plot, after reaching $P'\simeq 1$, see instead a progressively reduced slope approaching $1/3$, so they enter the pQCD band more smoothly.
-The computed latent heat values for this type of curves ressembles those in other works~\cite{Jokela:2020piw}.